scalatra/scalatra-website/community/built-with.md

 ### IGN

-[IGN](http://www.ign.com) is using Scalatra for its backend services.
+[IGN](http://www.ign.com) is an American entertainment website that focuses on video games, films, music and other media.
+Scalatra is used as part of its back-end services.

 ### LinkedIn Signal